Q How do I recognise virus infection on raspberries?

 Caption: Virus stunts or distorts the plants and reduces the crop

-Q This symptom sounds very similar to mineral deficiency.
+Q This symptom virus on raspberry sounds very similar to mineral deficiency.
 How can I tell them apart?

 A Leaves suffering from iron or magnesium deficiency can look like those with a virus infection.
 It is more likely to be a deficiency if all the plants are affected, regardless of variety, or if the problem occurs within the first year or two of planting.